Is net metering going away in New York?

 NY solar incentives and surging electricity rates make New York City one of the best solar markets in the country.
-Something we love about our work is informing homeowners about these incredible city, state and federal offerings that make installing solar panels incredibly affordable.
+Something we love about our work is informing homeowners about these valuable city, state and federal offerings that make installing solar panels incredibly affordable.

 One of the best NY solar incentives to take advantage of is the New York State Solar Income Tax Credit.
 This credit, also known as the NYS Solar Energy System Equipment Credit, allows NYS homeowners to claim 25% of their solar system costs – up to $5,000 – as a credit on their state income taxes.